sous-chefs/mariadb/documentation/upgrading.md

 # Upgrading from v1.5

-From v2.0.0 of the mariadb cookbook we have removed all recipes and attributes from the cookbook.
+From v2.0.0 of the mariadb cookbook we have removed all recipes and most of the attributes from the cookbook.

 # Deprecations